x-name15/APIs-Collection-with-TS/README.md

-# Basic-API-ts-MongoDB
+# APIs-Collection-with-TS
-This is a Basic API of Movies managed on mongoDB and typed all the scripting side with TS
+This is a API Collection (of Movies) managed on mongoDB and PostgreSQL with TypeScript

 ## Hey, welcome back mate
-A really basic experiment to learn how typescript works or behave when managing databases, i know its not the best but was an excercise of my scoolarship that the have left me to do
+A small collection of APIs (just one, i mean its only a Movie API) with different packages and DBs divided into folders with their respective levels

 ### Feel free to improve it, use it and whatever you want!